senpy-club/api-worker/readme.md

 - build (prod): `ROCKET_ENV=prod cargo build --release`

-also note that this api wrapper leverages the official github api, meaning that rate-limits are going to be self hosting this project, it is highly encouraged that you generate yourself a github personal access token and set the environment variable `GITHUB_TOKEN` as your pat.
+also note that this api wrapper leverages the official github api, meaning that rate-limits are very much present.

+if you are going to be self hosting this project, it is highly encouraged that you generate yourself a github personal access token and set the environment variable `GITHUB_TOKEN` as your pat.

 ## contributing
 please reference the [contribution guidelines](./contributing.md) of this repository.